zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/install-pks/install-pks-vsphere-local.md

 ---
 layout: page
 title: "Portworx install on PKS on vSphere using local datastores"
-keywords: Install, on-premise, PKS, Pivotal Container Service, vsphere, kubernetes, k8s, air gapped
+keywords: Install, on-premises, PKS, Pivotal Container Service, vsphere, kubernetes, k8s, air gapped
 meta-description: "Find out how to install Portworx in a PKS Kubernetes cluster on vSphere and have Portworx provide highly available volumes to any application deployed via Kubernetes."
 hidden: true
 disableprevnext: true